inarizushi/fungus-site/docs/flowcharts/index.md

-# Fungus Fundamentals - Flowcharts
+# Flowcharts
 A fundamental concept of Fungus is the **Flowchart**.
-Scenes can contain a single Flowchart, or multiple Flowcharts.
+Scenes can contain a single Flowchart or multiple Flowcharts.

 <!-- **************************************************** -->
 ## What is a Flowchart?